-Each year the Festival offers approximately 190 opportunities for persons to become more than an attendee and receive a number of benefits.
-The benefits are:
+Each year the Festival offers approximately 230 opportunities for persons to become more than an attendee and receive a number of benefits.
+The benefits of being a volunteer are:

 - A complimentary ticket to attend the Festival.
 The normal cost is $15 for adults.
 You serve a three or four-hour shift and have the remainder of the day to enjoy the Festival.